CodexUjayer/Discord-RAT/README.md

 ## _Notice:_
-_Everything in the Code is German yet... i will translate it soon, sry_
+_Everything in the Code is German yet (except the !help command)... i will translate it soon, sry_

-_The Code is still in the Beta, i started making it like 2 days ago._
+_The Code is still in the Beta, i started making it like 1 day before i uploaded it here._

 _The Code is pretty unreadable bcs everything is one file.
 Thats on purpose bcs i dont want to have the pain with multiple Files in PyInstaller.
 I wont add a Builder or something because then tooo skiddy people are gonna use it_